LINKE-3/grandpy-bot/README.md

 # grandpy-bot

-this program is a website, on the website page there is a form where you can ask for an adress, then you will have a story and a map of this adress.
+this program is a website, on the website page there is a form where you can ask for an address, then you will have a story and a map of this address.

 ### how to use it ?
 before to open this program with your idle install the packages with this comand :